dr-akoto/c-medical-system/MEDICAL APP/MedicalAppointmentSystem/README.md

 - View Doctors - Shows the list of available doctors
 - Book Appointment - Opens the appointment booking form
 - Manage Appointments - Allows viewing and editing existing appointments
+- Manage Doctors - Add, edit, or delete doctors in the system
+- Manage Patients - Add, edit, or delete patients in the system

 ### Doctor List Form